 Industry-specific VR companies

 One of best Virtual Reality companies providing immersive tours for the real-estate industry.
 A fine example of robust and niche application of VR technology on today’s market.
 Transforming three-dimensional models and images into VR experiences, so that realtors and agencies can show their clients top-notch animated views of houses.
 One can view ready products on Oculus Rift and HTC Vive, with full navigation throughout properties, animated as 360-videos.

 Virtually Live works in the field of sports and sport events, creating virtual action for anyone to join.
 For better fan experience, the company offers people to live through real sports events in virtual reality.
 With Vive or Rift you can witness the action from various locations of your choice (like a director of TV broadcast).
 All fans of football games, motor races, baseball, et cetera can watch sports in new way.

-As the final VR company in our short list, SpaceVR brings science and space closer through 2D cameras orbiting the Earth on satellites.
+As the final VR company in our shortlist, SpaceVR has 2D cameras on satellites constantly orbiting the Earth.
 That whole sentence really blows our minds!
 Think of it, 360-degree cameras actually mounted on satellites.
 Their team consists of actual astronauts and ex-NASA employees, creating beautiful educational VR videos of our planet and space around.
 With 1-year subscription ($35) or lifetime subscription of $99, you can enjoy 4K quality virtual reality content.
 Videos from the Overview 1 satellite, rocket launches, 360-timelapses, real-time feeds, while more interactive features are in the works.

-As you see Virtual Reality has already the potential to penetrate almost every area of our lives.
-Moreover, it is going to strengthen its role in upcoming years, if the trend keeps relevant and more innovative products emerge.
+As you might have noticed, VR has already the potential to enter various areas of our lives.
+Most likely, it is only going to strengthen, if more of innovative products emerge.
 Tech giants like Apple, Facebook, Microsoft, Samsung are investing tons of money into VR research and development.
-And even smaller companies and startups sometimes invent products that have no less of an impact.
+And even smaller Virtual Reality companies and startups sometimes invent products that have no less of an impact.
 So let’s keep an eye on what’s going to happen next.

 P.S.
 Anything substantial we’ve missed?
 Keep us posted in comments section.